-The couple and therapist will work together to understand their relationship strengths and challenges and address these with a number of interventions that are based on Dr Gottman’s 30 years old research across thousands of couples.
+The couple and therapist will work together to understand their relationship strengths and challenges and address these with a number of interventions that are based on Dr Gottman’s research across thousands of couples over 30 years.

 The therapist and couple will work to improve:

 - Friendship and affection